ashish10alex/vscode-ollama-chat/README.md

     ```

 2. Open  terminal and run `ollama serve` or manually open Ollama app
-3. Run `Ollama Chat` comamnd in vscode command pallet this will open the chat window shown in the screenshot
+3. Open the command palette in VSCode by pressing Cmd+Shift+P (Mac) or Ctrl+Shift+P (Windows/Linux), then run the Ollama Chat command.
+This will open the chat window shown in the screenshot.

 ## TODO